AttuneIntelligence/ai-builder/README.md

 ---

-## RUNNING THE CODE
+## BUILDING YOUR ENVIRONMENT

-### Developing with Gitpod
+### (a) Developing with Gitpod

-Attune Engineering configures all of our repositories to work with [Gitpod](https://www.gitpod.io/docs/configure/workspaces), enabling your to deploy a preconfigured development environment to provisioned cloud resources.
+Attune Engineering configures all of our repositories to work with [Gitpod](https://www.gitpod.io/docs/configure/workspaces), enabling you to deploy a preconfigured development environment to provisioned cloud resources.
 You are granted a free 50 hours of development per month, which is more than enough to get started.

 <div align="center">
     <a href="https://gitpod.io/#https://github.com/AttuneEngineering/ai-builder"><img src="https://gitpod.io/button/open-in-gitpod.svg" alt="Open-in-Gitpod"></a>
 </div>

-### Running on your local machine
+### (b) Running Docker on your local machine

 1. Install [Docker](https://docs.docker.com/get-docker/) on your machine if it is not already installed.